Is there such a thing as too much gratitude? Turns out sometimes less is more | KRDO

 Sonja Lyubomirsky: Gratitude bolsters well-being by redirecting people’s attention, reframing their interpretations and coloring their memories toward positivity.
 Research has shown that gratitude can effectively neutralize negative emotions.
 It’s hard to feel jealous, resentful, angry or anxious when you’re also feeling grateful.

 In a larger sense, gratitude also highlights a big-picture vantage point that helps you cope with adversity.
-For example, if someone’s house burns down, focusing on the fact that their family survived can help mitigate the pain of everything lost.
+For example, if someone’s house burns down, that person could focus on the fact that their family survived to help mitigate the pain of everything lost.
 Gratitude helps you deal with challenges and stressors in your life.

 CNN: You write that part of why gratitude can be helpful is because it disrupts “hedonic adaptation.”
 What do you mean?